LATEST PUBLICATION

 Aesthetics of the Unseen

-A research series examining how disappearance, erasure and regimes of opacity structure contemporary life.
-Through essays, interviews and critical reflections, the series explores the aesthetic, political and ethical stakes of what slips from view, tracing how violence, extraction and environmental collapse transform the conditions of perception.
-The series investigates how practices of seeing, sensing and remembering can contest the forces that render lives, bodies and histories invisible.
+A research series examining how disappearance, erasure, and regimes of opacity structure contemporary life.
+Through essays, interviews, and critical reflections, the series explores the aesthetic, political, and ethical stakes of absence—investigating how practices of seeing, erasing, and remembering can contest the forces that render lives, bodies, and histories invisible

 Featured Publications